MicrosoftDocs/power-automate-docs/articles/teams/overview.md

 --------|-------
 Trigger [flows from Teams messages](../trigger-flow-teams-message.md).| In this scenario, you can create flows that trigger when someone selects a Teams message.
 The flow can then run as any other flow you create.
 Use flows with [adaptive cards](../create-adaptive-cards.md).| Here, adaptive cards can be used as the trigger for flows.
 The full set of rich adaptive cards is available to you.
-Use flows from within the [Power Apps app in Teams](./use-flows-power-apps-app.md).|Use the Power Apps app in Teams to create flows that use [Project Oakdale](/powerapps/teams/overview).
+Create flows from within the [Power Apps app in Teams](./create-flows-power-apps-app.md).|Use the Power Apps app in Teams to create flows that use [Project Oakdale](/powerapps/teams/overview).
 Project Oakdale is a built-in, low-code data platform for Microsoft Teams that empowers users to build custom apps and workflows within Teams using Power Apps and Power Automate.

 ## Licensing